 The French company made a final investment decision (FID) on Nigeria’s Ikike project in January 2019 and hopes to reach its first oil target late this year.
 The field will be tied back to the existing Amenam field.

+Furthermore, the field is expected to help the firm and country reduce the volume of gas flared from its facilities.
 Addressing journalists, yesterday, the Deputy Managing Director, Deep Water District, Victor Bandele stated that the Ikike project affirms the company’s resolve to remain in Nigeria, as the field will sustain the OML 99 plateau and also help to sustain Total’s zero-gas flaring agenda.

 According to him, we need to burn less carbon and be very passionate about the environment, adding that the oil firm wants to reduce the greenhouse gas emission with a target to end routine flaring by 2030.